Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 In summary, the solution that I arrived at for this problem involved the following:
 * The first part of the solution was pre-processing the training data.
 Several of the features had extreme outliers in the data and had to be trimmed down, I also scaled the numerical features and converted the categorical features using one-hot-encoding.
 The data also contained codes that did not appear enough times to make a good prediction, so I dropped these instances.
 There were also some irrelevant columns that I dropped.
 Lastly, I label encoded the target variable.

 * I then split the training at test data, making sure to stratify the split so that there was a representational portion of all the cost codes in both the training and test set.
-Since the dataset is very unbalanced, this helps to reduce and bias that could have been introduced if the data as split randomly.
+Since the dataset is very unbalanced, this helps to reduce any bias that could have been introduced if the data as split randomly.

-* Next I extracted the description text and separated it from the numerical and categorical data and use a pipeline that extracts the features from the text data.
+* Next, I extracted the description text and separated it from the numerical and categorical data and use a pipeline that extracts the features from the text data.
 The last step in the pipeline is training a logistic regression classifier to predict the cost code value based on the text features.

 * I then add the predicted cost code from the first model as a feature into the remaining categorical and numerical dataset.
 I then trained a random forest classifier to predict the final cost code based on this dataset.

-As I suspected, I found the most difficult part of this project was figuring out how to deal with text based data and numerical and categorical data.
-Most of the resources I found for dealing with text based data were sentiment analysis based and used only text information.
-For example, in this paper which addresses a similar problem - classifying products based on their description and other informaiton - they simply treated features that could be categorical, like brand, as text and included it as a word. http://cs229.stanford.edu/proj2011/LinShankar-Applying%20Machine%20Learning%20to%20Product%20Categorization.pdf
+As I suspected, I found the most difficult part of this project was figuring out how to deal with text-based data and numerical and categorical data.
+Most of the resources I found for dealing with text-based data were sentiment analysis based and used only text information.
+For example, in this paper which addresses a similar problem - classifying products based on their description and other information - they simply treated features that could be categorical, like brand, as text and included it as a word. http://cs229.stanford.edu/proj2011/LinShankar-Applying%20Machine%20Learning%20to%20Product%20Categorization.pdf

 Again, the most unexpected result was that the classifiers trained on the dataset that had been augmented using SMOTE performed worse than the classifiers trained on the base dataset.
-I beleive this was due to SMOTE causing overfitting.
+I believe this was due to SMOTE causing overfitting.
 I noticed that the f1 score of the training set for the classifiers trained on the SMOTE dataset was much higher than the f1 score of the testing dataset indicating overfitting.

-When considering this project I was originally hoping to achieve an accuracy close to 75%, and was slightly disapointed to only achieve ~50% accuracy.
-However when looking more closely at the data I think this is a good result.
-Some of the cost codes possibly overlap eachother in their use or are confusing and may be frequently miscoded by end-users.
-One example is the cost codes "01-52-22 field office supplies" and "01-52-23 field supplies" these codes are very similar and possibly mis-used.
+When considering this project I was originally hoping to achieve an accuracy score close to 75% and was slightly disappointed to only achieve ~50% accuracy.
+However, when looking more closely at the data I think this is a good result.
+Some of the cost codes possibly overlap each other in their use or are confusing and may be frequently miscoded by end-users.
+One example is the cost codes "01-52-22 field office supplies" and "01-52-23 field supplies" these codes are very similar and possibly misused.
 So taking this into context I think 50% is a good result, and if you consider the cost of suggesting an incorrect cost code is so low, I think that even at 50% accuracy, the prediction still has value.
 Lastly, my model significantly beats the benchmark model's accuracy of 15%.

 ### Improvement

 There are a few areas where I think I could improve this project:

 The first is the way that I handled stacking the two different models.
-I believe that it is possible to create a pipline and use feature unions to process the text and numeric and categorical data separately then pass them to a final classifier as shown in this post https://www.kaggle.com/metadist/work-like-a-pro-with-pipelines-and-feature-unions.
-By better using pipeline and stacking functionality I could improve the accuracy of the model.
+I believe that it is possible to create a pipeline and use feature unions to process the text and numeric and categorical data separately then pass them to a final classifier as shown in this post https://www.kaggle.com/metadist/work-like-a-pro-with-pipelines-and-feature-unions.
+By better-using pipeline and stacking functionality, I could improve the accuracy of the model.
 It would also make testing multiple classifiers easier, and tuning hyperparameters.
-However I did not have the time to fully research and understand this technique enough to be confident implementing it.
+However, I did not have the time to fully research and understand this technique enough to be confident in implementing it.

 The second area that I think could be improved on is the second classifier that I used.
 My research showed that XGBoost is generally one of the highest performing classifiers.
-I did manage to get XGBoost working, however I found that the time it took to run was excessive and I could not properly tune its parameters.
+I did manage to get XGBoost working, however, I found that the time it took to run was excessive and I could not properly tune its parameters.
 I believe the problem with using XGBoost is because of the number of features in the dataset that are created when one-hot-encoding the vendors feature.
-When I tried label encoding the vendors feature XGBoost ran at an acceptible speed, however all of the classifiers prediction performance dropped unacceptably low.
-With more time, I would have liked to get XGBoost performing better so I could fully evaluate its performance and possibly increase the accruacy of my model.
+When I tried label encoding the vendors feature XGBoost ran at an acceptable speed, however all of the classifiers prediction performance dropped unacceptably low.
+With more time, I would have liked to get XGBoost performing better so I could fully evaluate its performance and possibly increase the accuracy of my model.
 Another option would have been to try using the LightGBM classifier which is similar to XGBoost and is also supposed to produce great results.
 This post has a good comparison of XGBoost and LightGBM. https://www.analyticsvidhya.com/blog/2017/06/which-algorithm-takes-the-crown-light-gbm-vs-xgboost/

 It may also be possible to improve the accuracy of the predictions by taking into consideration other items on a PO.
 One PO may have several items on it that are related.
 For example, a concrete purchase order may have 3 items: 1 - the concrete material itself, 2 - a fuel surcharge for the delivery of the concrete, 3 - a disposal fee for leftover concrete.
 The first item, the concrete material, may be a specific mix that has information in its description that indicates it is for a concrete footing and, therefore, should be associated with cost code "03-31-40 concrete material footings".
-The other two items, the fuel surcharg and disposal fee are generic and could apply to any one of many concrete cost codes, however when taken into context with the other item on the PO should also go to the "03-31-40 concrete material footings" cost code.
+The other two items, the fuel surcharge and disposal fee are generic and could apply to any one of many concrete cost codes, however when taken into context with the other item on the PO should also go to the "03-31-40 concrete material footings" cost code.

-Overall I'm sure there is room for improvement of my final result, however this project demonstrated the proof of concept that a machine learning model can use the information in a purchase order to make useful predictions on what the cost code of a purchase order item should be.
+Overall I'm sure there is room for improvement of my final result, however, this project demonstrated the proof of concept that a machine learning model can use the information in a purchase order to make useful predictions on what the cost code of a purchase order item should be.